 - (D) criticize a city employee's performance in public. - (E) berate nor admonish city employees. - (6) City officials shall work through the city manager, city secretary, city attorney, or city auditor and the applicable department director to obtain information or request assistance with projects, rather than contacting city employees directly.
-This provision does not apply to professional and administrative assistants to the mayor and city council. - (7) Because independent advice from boards and commissions is essential to the public decision-making process, city councilmembers shall not: - (A) use their position to influence the deliberations or decisions of boards and commissions. - (B) lobby a board or commission member on behalf of a private person or in support of a particular policy or decision. - (C) demand that board or commission members vote as requested by the city councilmember or threaten board or commission members with removal. - (c) Complaints filed under this section may not be filed anonymously." - SECTION 5.
-That Subsection (12), "Confidential Government Information," of Section 12A-2, "Definitions," of Article I, "Declaration of Policy," of Chapter 12A, "Code of Ethics," of the Dallas City Code is amended to read as follows:
+This provision does not apply to professional and administrative assistants to the mayor and city council. - (7) Because independent advice from boards and commissions is essential to the public decision-making process, city councilmembers shall not: - (A) use their position to influence the deliberations or decisions of boards and commissions. - (B) appoint city council office staff members to boards and commissions. - (C) demand that board or commission members vote as requested by the city councilmember or threaten board or commission members with removal.